-Porsche 906 Ollon-Villars
+Porsche 906 Ollon-Villars (1965)

-Premiere: 1965 August 28, Ollon-Villars, Switzerland
+Premiere: 1965 August 29, Ollon-Villars, Switzerland

 Engine: Porsche type 771, 2.0-litre flat-8, 191 kW

 Typical Porsche wheels at the time were in the size of 15", but Ferdinand Piëch wanted to use Formula 1 suspension and tyre setup in order to get the center of gravity closer to the ground, to use the best racing tyres on the market and to save weight.
-As there was no time to develop Porsche's own solution, uprights and 13" wheels were used from a Lotus F1 car.
-One of Piëch's tasks was to create ultralight racing cars and the Ollon-Villars 906 weighed 488-530 kg/1076-1168 lb according to different sources.
-The 906 Spyder was the first Porsche engineered by Ferdinand Piëch and there could be only a person as determined as Piëch to use Lotus parts on a Porsche.
-It was Piëch's handwriting to get what he wanted no matter how, with only the top result in mind.
-Although these were the early days for Piëch, they showed what kind of an engineer he was.
+There was no time to develop Porsche's own solution, so, uprights and 13" wheels were used from a Lotus F1 car.
+One of Piëch's tasks was to create ultralight racing cars.
+The Ollon-Villars 906 weighed just 488-530 kg/1076-1168 lb.
+The 906 Spyder was the first Porsche racing car built under Ferdinand Piëch's orders and there could be only a person as determined as Piëch to use Lotus parts on a Porsche.
+It was Piëch's handwriting to get what he wanted, no matter how, with only the top result in mind.
+Although these were the early days for Piëch, they showed what kind of an engineer and manager he was.

-First public outing for the 906 Spyder or Bergspyder ("Spyder for mountain") was in August 1965 in Switzerland, at the Ollon-Villars World Championship hillclimb event (Championnat du Monde Ollon-Villars).
+First public outing for the 906 Spyder or Bergspyder ("mountain spyder") was in August 1965 in Switzerland, at the Ollon-Villars World Championship hillclimb event (Championnat du Monde Ollon-Villars).
 The 906 Spyder scored second driven by Gerhard Mitter.
-The car was used just in a few events, but also for setting some records.
+The car was used only in a few events, but also for setting some records.

-Article © James Herne / Stuttcars.com
+Article © Stuttcars.com

 Continue to 906 K Coupé